VimsRocz/IMU/README.md

 Optional arguments `--ref-lat`, `--ref-lon` and `--ref-r0` override the reference coordinate if it is not embedded in the estimate file.

+`validate_and_plot.py` wraps `validate_with_truth.py` so that a single command produces the figures.
+Run it with `--est-file`, `--truth-file` and an optional `--output` directory.
+The script creates the directory if necessary and then generates the overlay plots and error metrics based on the provided ground truth.

 For a quick look at ±3σ bounds stored in the covariance matrix run:

 ```bash